 What to Pack – The Travel Packing List

 Travel is a balance between weight, space, and convenience.
 Something that I’ve learnt about travel is that the more I travel, the less I bring.
 My travel packing list gets smaller with each passing year.
-I now have three travel modes depending on where I’m heading and for how long:
+I now have three travel modes depending on where I’m travelling, why I’m travelling, and for how long I’m traveling:

 Short Business Trips – if only going away for 3 or 4 days, I take carry on luggage only.
 However, this means I cannot take a tripod, but that is rarely required on a business trip anyway.